uprial/customcreatures/README.md

 (*1) The default drop chance is 8.5%, and each level of looting adds 1% to the drop chance.

 (*2) "Maybe top" items have twice less default drop chance (4.25%), looting still adds 1% to the drop chance.
+Enchantment limit of drops: clothes - Protection-9, Thorns-5, swords - Sharpness-7, bows - Power-7, leggings - Swift Sneak-5, helmets - Respiration-5, tridents - Loyalty-5, crossbows - Piercing-6, pickaxes - Efficiency-7.

 (*3) Each level of looting adds 1 to the max possible drop amount.